Tarik Sektioui: Managerial career

-After coaching at the Mohammed VI Football Academy, Sektioui was hired on a three-year deal at MAS Fez, after Azzedine Aït Djoudi left for JS Kabylie.
+After coaching at the Mohammed VI Football Academy, Sektioui was hired on a three-year deal at Maghreb de Fès, after Azzedine Aït Djoudi left for JS Kabylie.
 After a spell at Wydad AC he returned to his relegated local club for two years in July 2016.
-On 20 November, he won the Moroccan Throne Cup with a 2–1 victory over Olympic Club de Safi in the final in Laayoune.
+On 20 November, he won the Moroccan Throne Cup with a 2–1 victory over OC Safi in the final in Laayoune.

 In February 2019, Sektioui moved to Moghreb Tétouan on an 18-month deal for a salary of 120,000 Moroccan dirhams.
 The northern club was ranked in 14th.
 He was dismissed in July for undisclosed breach of contract.

 Sektioui signed a two-year deal at RS Berkane in September 2019.
-On 25 October of the following year, his team won the CAF Confederation Cup with a 1–0 win over Egypt's Pyramids FC in the final in Rabat.
+On 25 October of the following year, his team won the CAF Confederation Cup with a 1–0 win over Egypt's Pyramids in the final in Rabat.
 He resigned on 7 March 2021 after a 2–1 defeat to AS FAR.

 He moved to his first foreign managerial job at newly promoted UAE Pro League side Emirates Club for the 2021–22 season.
 He resigned on 27 December, having taken one point in 12 games for the last-placed club.

 In 2022, Sektioui returned to his country's top flight, at Union de Touarga.
+In July 2023, he returned to Maghreb de Fès.
+On 29 February 2024, Sektioui was appointed head coach of the Morocco national under-23 football team by the Royal Moroccan Football Federation to replace Issame Charaï.

 Personal life

 Sektioui's older brother, Abdelhadi, was also a footballer and manager.
-He was employed by MAS Fez in both roles too.
+He was employed by Maghreb Fès in both roles too.